 The Cumulative Layout Shift compares frames to determine the movement of elements.
 It takes all the points at which layout shifts happen and calculates the severity of those movements.
 Google considers anything below 0.1 good, while anything from 0.1 to 0.25 needs work.
 You can consider everything above 0.25 as poor.

 Of course, the score only looks at unexpected shifts.
 If a user clicks the menu button and a fold-out menu appears, that doesn’t count as a layout shift.
 But if that button does call a big change in design, you should make sure to keep that clear for the user.

-Developers don’t always specify the width and height of an image in the code and leaving it up to the browser to figure out how the image should appear on screen.
-On a page with some images and text, the text will appear on screen first, followed by the images.
-If the developer hasn’t reserved space for these images, the top part of the loading page will be filled with text, prompting the user to start reading.
+Developers don’t always specify the width and height of an image in the code and leaving it up to the browser to figure out how the image should appear on the screen.
+On a page with some images and text, the text will appear on the screen first, followed by the images.
+If the developer hasn’t reserved space for these images, the top part of the loading page will be filled with text, prompting them to start reading.
 The images, however, load later and appear in the spot where the text was first.
 This pushes the text down, getting the user agitated.
-So, always specify the width and height of images in the CSS to reserve a spot for the images to load.
+So, always specify the width and height of the CSS images to reserve a spot for the images to load.